Alignak-monitoring/alignak/doc/source/07_advanced/objectinheritance.rst

 This documentation attempts to explain object inheritance and how it can be used in your :ref:`object definitions <configuration/objectdefinitions>`.

-If you are confused about how recursion and inheritance work after reading this, take a look at the sample object config files provided in the Shinken distribution.
-If that still doesn't help, have a look to the :ref:`shinken resources for help <contributing/how-to-contribute>`.
+If you are confused about how recursion and inheritance work after reading this, take a look at the sample object config files provided in the Alignak distribution.
+If that still doesn't help, have a look to the :ref:`Alignak resources for help <contributing/how-to-contribute>`.